oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 + Precedence refers to how versions are compared to each other when ordered.

-  + Precedence MUST be calculated by separating the version into major, minor, patch and pre-release identifiers in that order (Build metadata does not figure into precedence).
+  + Precedence SHALL be calculated by separating the version into major, minor, patch and pre-release identifiers in that order (Build metadata does not figure into precedence).